rjocoleman/foxycart_helpers/README.md

 `ENV['FOXYCART_API_KEY']` should be set to your FoxyCart API key (available from the FoxyCart Admin area).

+`ENV['FOXYCART_URL']` should be set to your store URL.

-Or you can override these in configuration:
+Or you can override/set these in configuration:

 ```ruby
 # In an appropriate initializer e.g. /config/initializers/foxycart.rb